Cosmological Principle and its Size Scale

 The cosmological principle is the assumption that on a large enough scale the observable universe is homogeneous (same in all places) and isotropic (same in all directions).
 To explicate further, every cube of space in the observable universe at one instant in cosmic time of large enough size scale (e.g., side length) should have the same average properties (e.g., same density, same distribution of galaxy properties, etc.).

 3. How large is the cosmological principle size scale?
-Current thinking is there is NO single value (Sawala 2025), but rather that as one increases in size from the largest galaxy clusters (which are gravitationally-bound systems with dark matter halo radius ∼ 10 Mpc) to the 1 Gpc scale (Sawala 2025), there is a gradual change from gravitational field ordered structures to random patterns.
-Galaxy superclusters (size scale ∼ 100 Mpc -- 3 Gpc (which are often a bit in the eye of the beholder) and voids (∼ 10--100 Mpc diameters) fall in the region between ordered structures and random patterns.
+Current thinking is there is NO single value (Sawala 2025), but rather that as one increases in size from the largest galaxy clusters (which are gravitationally-bound systems with dark matter halo radii ∼ 10 Mpc) to the 1 Gpc scale (Sawala 2025), there is a gradual change from gravitational field ordered structures to random patterns.
+Galaxy superclusters (size scale ∼ 100 Mpc -- 3 Gpc) (which are often a bit in the eye of the beholder) and voids (∼ 10--100 Mpc diameters) fall in the region between gravitational field ordered structures and random patterns.

-5. For a bit on the history of the cosmological principle, see Astronomer file: e_a_milne.html.
+7. For a bit on the history of the cosmological principle, see Astronomer file: e_a_milne.html.

 File: Cosmology file: cosmological_principle_scale.html.